Southampton-RSG-Training/shell-novice/_episodes/05-loop.md

 ---
-layout: page
 title: Loops
-minutes: 15
+teaching: 15
+exercises: 5
+questions:
+- "How can I perform the same actions on many different files?"
+objectives:
+- "Write a loop that applies one or more commands separately to each file in a set of files."
+- "Trace the values taken on by a loop variable during execution of the loop."
+- "Explain the difference between a variable's name and its value."
+- "Demonstrate how to see what commands have recently been executed."
+keypoints:
+- "A `for` loop repeats commands once for every thing in a list."
+- "Every `for` loop needs a variable to refer to the thing it is currently operating on."
+- "Use `$name` to expand a variable (i.e., get its value). `${name}` can also be used."
+- "Do not use spaces, quotes, or wildcard characters such as '*' or '?' in filenames, as it complicates variable expansion."
+- "Give files consistent names that are easy to match with wildcard patterns to make it easy to select them for looping."
+- "Use the up-arrow key to scroll up through previous commands to edit and repeat them."
+- "Use <kbd>Ctrl</kbd>+<kbd>R</kbd> to search through the previously entered commands."
+- "Use `history` to display recent commands, and `![number]` to repeat a command by number."
 ---
-> ## Learning Objectives
->
-> *   Write a loop that applies one or more commands separately to each file in a set of files.
-> *   Trace the values taken on by a loop variable during execution of the loop.
-> *   Explain the difference between a variable's name and its value.
-> *   Demonstrate how to see what commands have recently been executed.
-{: .objectives}

 Wildcards and tab completion are two ways to reduce typing as well as typing mistakes.
 Another is to tell the shell to do something over and over again, which could save us considerable time,